RebelToolbox/RebelDocumentation/contributing/pr_workflow.rst

 ----------------------

-When you load your fork's branch on GitHub, you should see a line saying *"This branch is 2 commits ahead of godotengine:master."* (and potentially some commits behind, if your ``master`` branch was out of sync with the upstream ``master`` branch).
+When you load your fork's branch on GitHub, you should see a line saying *"This branch is 2 commits ahead of RebelToolbox:main."* (and potentially some commits behind, if your ``main`` branch was out of sync with the upstream ``main`` branch).

 .. image:: img/github_fork_make_pr.png

 On that line, there is a "Pull request" link.
-Clicking it will open a form that will let you issue a pull request on the ``godotengine/godot`` upstream repository.
+Clicking it will open a form that will let you issue a pull request on the ``RebelToolbox/RebelEngine`` upstream repository.
 It should show you your two commits, and state "Able to merge".
 If not (e.g. it has way more commits, or says there are merge conflicts), don't create the PR yet, something went wrong.
-Go to our `Godot Contributors Chat <https://chat.godotengine.org/>`_ and ask for support :)

 Use an explicit title for the PR and put the necessary details in the comment area.
 You can drag and drop screenshots, GIFs or zipped projects if relevant,